 For more information visit pru.co.uk/tax or the HMRC website at hmrc.gov.uk.

-How will I know how my Premier Executive Pension Plan is doing?
+How will I know how my Premier Personal Pension Plan is doing?

-We'll send you a yearly statement, which shows how your plan is doing.
+We send you an annual statement, which shows how your plan is doing.